Contact Info

 Interference of HRIG with live virus vaccine administration

 HRIG can interfere with live virus vaccines.
 Therefore, the recommended interval between HRIG and measles- or varicella-containing vaccines is four months.
+Refer to table 3.6 in CDC’s Timing and Spacing of Immunobiologics: Vaccines & Immunizations - Table 3.6.

 Rabies vaccine

-A 1.0 mL dose of rabies vaccine is given IM in the deltoid area of adults or the anterolateral thigh of young children on Days 0, 3, 7, and 14 of the rabies PEP regimen (Table 3: Rabies Post-Exposure Prophylaxis Healthy, Immunocompetent Persons, Including Pregnant Women (PDF)).
-The first vaccination is given concurrently with the HRIG at a site distant from the HRIG.
-An additional fifth dose of rabies vaccine is given on Day 28 to immunocompromised patients ( Table 4: Rabies Post-Exposure Prophylaxis Immunocompromised Persons (PDF)).
-Rabies vaccine must NOT be given in the gluteals due to the possibility of poor absorption from that site and lower neutralizing antibody titers.
+A 1 mL dose of rabies vaccine is given IM in the deltoid area of adults or the anterolateral thigh of young children on Days 0, 3, 7, and 14 of the rabies PEP regimen (Table 3: Rabies Post-Exposure Prophylaxis Healthy, Immunocompetent Persons, Including Pregnant Women (PDF)).
+The first vaccination is given concurrently with the HRIG at an anatomical site distant from the HRIG.
+When HRIG and the vaccine are given in the same anatomical site, antibody-vaccine complexes neutralize both products, leaving the patient without protection from infection.

 Two inactivated, cell culture rabies vaccines are currently available in the United States: human diploid cell vaccine (HDCV) or purified chick embryo cell vaccine (PCEC).
 Both are considered equally safe and efficacious.
 It is recommended that a vaccine series be initiated and completed with the same vaccine product; however, decreased efficacy or increased frequency of adverse reactions have not been documented when the series is initiated with one vaccine product and completed with another.
 The rabies vaccine series induces an active immune response that requires 7 to 10 days to develop and persists for many years.
-A rabies vaccine information statement (VIS) is available from CDC.
+A rabies vaccine information statement (VIS) is available from the CDC.

 Previously vaccinated persons

-Previously vaccinated individuals are those who have completed a pre-exposure or post-exposure regimen of human diploid cell vaccine (HDCV) or purified chick embryo cell vaccine (PCEC), or who have received a different vaccine outside of the U.S. and have a documented serum titer corresponding to complete neutralization at >1:5 serum dilution (or its equivalent, approximately 0.1-0.2 IU/mL) by the rapid fluorescent focus inhibition test (RFFIT) (References #7).
-Following an exposure, previously vaccinated persons are given two 1.0 mL doses of vaccine intramuscularly in the deltoid area on Days 0 and 3.
-No HRIG is administered.
-If the patient's previous pre- or post-exposure vaccination regimen was administered prior to 1985 then the person is considered unvaccinated.
-Administer the full rabies PEP regimen including HRIG.
+Previously vaccinated individuals are those who have completed a pre-exposure or post-exposure regimen of human diploid cell vaccine (HDCV) or purified chick embryo cell vaccine (PCEC), or who have received a different vaccine outside of the U.S. and have a documented serum titer corresponding to complete neutralization at >1:5 serum dilution (or its equivalent, approximately 0.1-0.2 IU/mL) by the rapid fluorescent focus inhibition test (RFFIT).
+Following an exposure, previously vaccinated persons are given two 1 mL doses of vaccine intramuscularly in the deltoid area on Days 0 and 3.
+No HRIG is administered because it might inhibit the strength or speed of the expected anamnestic response.

 Deviations from recommended PEP vaccination schedule